fourjr/elevator-simulator/README.md

 Further options can also be fed into the `TestSuite` class.
 Refer to the source code for exact arguments.

+It is recommended for the `name` to not be distinguishable to the algorithm and multiple tests (with different algorithms) to have identical names.

 Source Code: [suite.py](/suite.py)
 Examples: [test_json.py](/test_json.py) ([test.example.json](/test.example.json)), [test_benchmark.py](/test_benchmark.py)